Cybersecurity Career Track

 Security architects typically need at least a bachelor's degree; however, some employers may require candidates to have a master's degree.
 Work experience and additional certifications can help security architects stand out in their field, as well.
 According to PayScale, security architects earn an average annual salary of $121,930.

 Rather than using their skills with malicious intent, ethical hackers penetrate computer networks and systems for the sole purpose of evaluating an organization's level of security.
 As such, these professionals tend to be knowledgeable in many different areas, particularly topics related to programming, operating systems, and computer networks.
 Typical work duties for ethical hackers include conducting penetration testing and identifying system vulnerabilities.
+They also perform documentation and reporting procedures after completing their engagement.

 While a bachelor's degree in a computer-related field is a good way to acquire foundational knowledge, you will likely need years of experience and additional training in cybersecurity to become fully proficient in ethical hacking.
 PayScale reports that ethical hackers earn an average salary of $79,100.